Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Introduction/03_Edge_VCK190/step0.md

-***Note: At this stage, the Vivado block automation has added a Control, Interface & Processing System (shorten with CIPS in the future) block, AXI NOC block, AI Engine, and all supporting logic blocks to the diagram, and applied all board presets for the VCK190.
+***At this stage, the Vivado block automation has added a Control, Interface & Processing System (shorten with CIPS in the future) block, AXI NOC block, AI Engine, and all supporting logic blocks to the diagram, and applied all board presets for the VCK190.
 Since it's a validated design, you can go to [step1:Hardware Settings for Vitis Platform](step1.md) to review or update platform settings and skip the validation below.***

 ***For a custom board, platform developers need to configure CIPS and NOC for processor settings and DDR settings.
-Please complete the following testings before going to next steop.***
+Please complete the following testings before going to next step.***

 ### Custom Board Additional Steps